 Look behind you when you are in especially crowded places, such as the metro.

-It’s best to get your metro ticket out before entering the metro area, so that you don’t have to open your wallet in a crowded public place.
+It’s best to get your metro ticket out before entering the metro area so that you don’t have to open your wallet in a crowded public place.

 Always carry a few locks with you when traveling.
-They can come in handy if you hear the city is crawling with pickpockets and you want to throw one on your purse or backpack.
-Be sure to put the lock through the holes in the zippers that are closest to wear it zips (like the picture on the right, NOT on the left), or else you will still give pickpockets enough room to reach the valuables you’re advertising by locking your bag.
+They can come in handy if you hear the city is crawling with pickpockets and you want to throw one in your purse or backpack.
+Be sure to put the lock through the holes in the zippers that are closest to where it zips (like the picture on the right, NOT on the left), or else you will still give pickpockets enough room to reach the valuables you’re advertising by locking your bag.

 Don’t assume that no one would dare to pickpocket you while inside a famous church/mosque/temple.
 If pickpockets were very religious and felt deterred from stealing by their faith, they wouldn’t have become pickpockets in the first place.

-Never store all your money in one location (ie put some in your wallet, some in a locked backpack pocket or money belt).
-It’s best to also leave some locked at your hostel.
+Never store all your money in one location (i.e. put some in your wallet, some in a locked backpack pocket or money belt).
+It’s best also to leave some locked at your hostel.

 If you’re carrying your driver’s license, you might want to keep your passport locked up at your hostel.
 If not, you might want to lock up a photocopy.